Your New VU

 STUDENT HEALTH INSURANCE AND INSURANCE WAIVER

-All students have access to the Student Health Center.
+All students who have paid the Student Health Fee have access to the Student Health Center.
 While office visits are free and other services at the Student Health Center have minimal charges, all students are required to have health insurance coverage in the event that hospitalization or care outside the Student Health Center is required.

-To ensure that all students have adequate coverage, there is a Vanderbilt-sponsored health insurance plan (SHIP) available to students.
+To ensure that students have adequate coverage, there is a Vanderbilt-sponsored health insurance plan (SHIP) available to eligible students*.
+The plan is underwritten by Aetna and administered by Academic HealthPlans (AHP).
 The cost of the policy is automatically billed to your student account unless you submit an approved online waiver by August 1.
 The online waiver process requires that you submit documentation of other comparable insurance coverage.
-International students are not eligible for the waiver process of the student health insurance plan.

-Insurance waivers must be completed by August 1, if you do NOT wish to purchase (and be billed for) the student health insurance plan.
-All necessary forms need to be downloaded from the site, completed, and uploaded to the site to submit.
+Insurance waivers must be completed by August 1, if you do NOT wish to enroll in (and be billed for) the Student Health Insurance Plan.
+It is your responsibility to follow up on your waiver status, and to ensure that all information is received by AHP by the deadline.
+The waiver can be completed online.
 Forms will not be sent to you.

-The Housing Application is now open to transfer students and should be completed by June 15.
+Applying for housing is easy.
+The Transfer Housing Application will be available beginning May 1 at 8:00 a.m.
+CT and is due by June 1.
 After you obtain your VUnetID and password, please visit the Office of Housing and Residential Experience (OHARE) website and log in to the Housing Portal.
-Once logged in, click on the Applications menu and complete the Housing Application.
+Once logged in, please click on the Applications menu and complete the Transfer Housing Application.
+Please see below and visit the transfer student housing website for more detailed information.

-In order to request a specific roommate, you will need the VUnetID of your preferred roommate (you do not need their password).
+In order to request a specific roommate, you will need to submit the request by June 1 with your housing application.
+You will need the VUnetID of your preferred roommate (you do not need their password).
 Each student in the pair must request the other in order to be considered.
 If you do not make a specific roommate request, we will assign a roommate to you.
 Please note that Vanderbilt cannot guarantee that roommate requests will be honored.
 Only mutual roommate requests are considered.

-The questions are part of the housing application and all students must answer them.
+Factors to consider when searching for a roommate include your sleep habits (are you an early riser?) and study habits (when and where do you plan to study?), how you maintain your living space (tidy or casual), the ways you socialize and recreate, and your cultural interests and preferences.
+If you would like to have a roommate assigned, we will attempt to match you on the basis of answers to the living and study habits questions.
+The questions are part of the housing application, and all students must answer them.
 Please keep in mind that habits change over time and students interpret questions differently.
 Because of this, we cannot guarantee that roommates will have similar living or study habits.

 REQUESTS FOR REASONABLE HOUSING ACCOMMODATIONS

-Transfer students seeking accessible housing accommodations for the 2021–2022 academic year due to a chronic illness, mental health, or other disability-related limitation should contact Student Access (SA) as soon as possible.
+Transfer students seeking accessible housing accommodations for the 2022–23 academic year due to a chronic illness, mental health, or other disability-related limitation should contact Student Access (SA) prior to June 30.

 Please note that the Office of Housing Assignments will not accept directly any documentation or housing requests related to the student’s disability.
 The office will make every effort to find an appropriate and reasonable assignment as recommended by SA.